 Many fundamental aspects of sustainable school design, like the potential for electricity use reduction by ensuring natural lighting or minimising mechanical ventilation requirements by use of passive ventilation need to be considered at the initial design stage.
 However, this is an area where design decisions to improve sustainability do not adversely affect the optimum functionality and operation of schools.

-The findings from a recent, comprehensive sustainability assessment of a secondary school are provided in the Target Zero Schools guide.
+The findings from a comprehensive sustainability assessment of a secondary school are provided in the Target Zero Schools guide.

 BREEAM for schools